Marathon 2: Durandal

-Marathon 2: Durandal is a first-person shooter video game, part of the science fiction Marathon Trilogy by Bungie.
+Marathon 2: Durandal is a first-person shooter video game, part of the science fiction series Marathon by Bungie.
 It was released on November 24, 1995.
 The game is mostly set on the fictional planet of Lh'owon, homeworld of the S'pht, and once again the player takes the role of a shipboard security officer from the Marathon.
 This is the only game in the series to be officially released for Windows and Xbox 360 XBLA in addition to the Mac.
 The unofficial Aleph One source port, built on Marathon 2's engine after Bungie made it open source in 1999, allows the game to be played on modern platforms, as well as providing a multitude of enhancements.
 The entire game including assets was released for free to the public by Bungie in 2005, now commonly bundled for distribution with Aleph One.
+The game was rereleased on Steam by the Aleph One team and Bungie in 2025.

 Story

 Marathon 2 takes place seventeen years after the events of the first game.
 Durandal, one of the three AIs from the colony ship UESC Marathon, sends the player and an army of ex-colonists to search the ruins of Lh'owon, the S'pht home-world.
 He does not mention what exactly he is looking for, although he does let slip that the Pfhor are planning to attack Earth and that being on Lh'owon may stall their advance.